accordproject/markdown-transform/README.md

 ## Instructions

-This is a short reference guide, for a more full context, please refer to our [CONTRIBUTING guide][contributing] and information for [DEVELOPERS][developers].
+This is a short reference guide.
+For a more full context, please refer to our [CONTRIBUTING guide][contributing] and information for [DEVELOPERS][developers].

 ### Development